-In Hong Kong, the personal income tax rate is a tax collected from individuals and is imposed on different sources of income like labor, pensions, interest, and dividends.
-The benchmark used for international standards refers to the top marginal tax rate for individuals.
-Revenues from the personal income tax paid by taxpayers are an important source of income for the government of Hong Kong.
-According to the latest statistics, Hong Kong’s government received HK$341.4 billion in tax revenue during the most recent tax year.
+In Hong Kong, the personal income tax rate is a tax collected from individuals and is imposed on different sources of income like labour, pensions, interest, and dividends.
+The benchmark used for international standards refers to individuals’ top marginal tax rate.

 Personal Income Tax Rates Imposed on Locals

 In Hong Kong, personal tax is often referred to as salary tax.
-Both corporate and personal tax rates of Hong Kong are some of the lowest in the world.
+Both corporate and personal tax rates in Hong Kong are some of the lowest in the world.
 Hong Kong’s salary tax rates follow a progressive tax rate system instead of a flat tax rate system.
-There are five marginal tax brackets of 2%, 6%, 10%, 14%, and 17%.
+There are five marginal tax brackets 2%, 6%, 10%, 14%, and 17%.

 The key features of Hong Kong’s salary tax are as follows: